How to make leash sleeves

 That goes slower.
 You can sew over the pin, but they'll bend & become hard to reuse (I used the thinnest pins I could find, for lace or appliqué?
 Thicker needles might not bend, but might leave holes in the face of the sleeve?).
 Your machine's needle may break if it hits a pin.
 It goes slower removing them compared to removing the clips.
 But, this should work no matter what kind of machine you have, or how dialed-in it is.

 You probably need a walking foot for this, even if it's just the "attachment" type.
-How well that works (doesn't shift, pucker) has a lot to do with the pressor-foot pressure, the thread tension, the stich length.
+How well that works (doesn't shift, pucker) has a lot to do with the pressor-foot pressure, the thread tension, the stitch length.
 Your technique (holding the fabric down flat with your palm and fingers extended) as it sews.
 I suggest that you buy some random/cheap poplin fabric & experiment sewing these materials (layers) for practice, play with the adjustments I mentioned until you get it working well.
 No reason wasting actual sleeve fabric figuring this out.
 You might have to pay an experienced sewer to show you how to do it.
 This kind of sewing (layers) is similar to quilting.
 They struggle with the same thing.
 Seek them out.
 See the sewing machine section above.

 This shows the sleeve sewn:

 It's important to drop the needle exactly in the corners.
 If you stop short, you'll get rounded corners when you turn the sleeve inside out.
 Sometimes it's best to go one more stitch past the corner.
 I rotate the material 45-degree so the corner stitch lands behind the drawn corner.
 (Then I rotate another 45 so the next stitch lands on the sew line in the new direction.
-(Often, I will push the reverse lever a little before the needle sinks into the fabric.
+(Often, I push the reverse lever a little before the needle sinks into the fabric.
 In this way I can reduce the length of this stitch to be closer to the drawn corner.).
-Or, if I'm short just a tiny distance, I back the needle out, the foot & nudge the material so the needle comes down where it should.
+Or, if I'm short just a tiny distance, I back the needle out, lift the foot & nudge the material so the needle comes down where it should.
 You should only use that method for a very short distance.
 If you go too far, you might create a gap between two stitches that the corner-pointing tool could poke through.).

 Trimming the edges, cut the corners